Australian commandos

 The name commando has been applied to a variety of Australian special forces and light infantry units that have been formed since 1941–42.
 The first Australian "commando" units were formed during the Second World War, where they mainly performed reconnaissance and long-range patrol roles during Australia's campaigns in New Guinea and Borneo, although other units such as M and Z Special Units performed more clandestine roles.
 These units were disbanded following the end of the war; however, in the 1950s it was realised that there was a need for such units again in the Australian forces.
-Today, the Australian Army possesses a number of units that perform more conventional direct-action type commando roles, as well as counter-terrorism response, long-range patrolling, and clandestine deep-penetration operations.
+In the 2020s, the Australian Army possesses a number of units that perform more conventional direct-action type commando roles, as well as counter-terrorism response, long-range patrolling, and clandestine deep-penetration operations.

 History

 Second World War (1939–1945)

 During the Second World War, the Australian Army raised a number of units that were designated as carrying out commando-type operations.
 The first of these units were the independent companies, which were raised over a period of twelve months between 1941 and 1942.
 These units would go on to carry out various roles during the campaigns in New Guinea and Borneo and their members would serve with considerable distinction.
 Later, following a reorganisation, they would be designated as fully-fledged "Commando" squadrons.
 Other units were raised, such as the special units, whose tasks would be somewhat more clandestine.
 The Royal Australian Navy (RAN) also raised commando units during the war, employing them mainly in the role of beach parties and underwater clearance teams.